matrixswarm/matrixos/README.md

 - Only Phoenix can sign, encrypt, and relay operator commands via the trusted HTTPS/WS agents.

+- Only Phoenix can create the agent directive, which stores which agents to boot at runtime.

 Running MatrixOS headless without Phoenix?
 Only use on private networks — or you’re not protected!
 ---